swanky-rt/Student-Navigator/assignment-3/InferenceReport.md

 | **My Tuned Model (C = 0.17, σ = 1.5)** |        **0.8150** |        **2.53** |          **−0.5%** |               **−70.7%** |

-This demonstrates that dataset-specific tuning of both privacy and model parameters can substantially improve the privacy–utility trade-off, outperforming general default settings from the parameter sweep.
+This demonstrates that tuning of both privacy and model parameters can substantially improve the privacy–utility trade-off, outperforming general default settings from the parameter sweep.
 I still stand with my original analysis that my best DP setting is:
 |   **Hyperparameter** | **Best Value** |
 | -------------------: | -------------: |
 |         Hidden Units |            128 |